Where did we come from?

 MILES WITHOUT STILES

 Many older walkers are now unable to climb stiles, many of which are in poor condition.
 Our second project was to replace styles with kissing gates on the most popular paths in and around the South Downs.
 An early path dealt with was the popular walk from Glynde to Lewes passing by the ancient Mount Caburn fort.

 After feedback from our members about the lack of anywhere to rest or eat their lunch along the South Downs Way, we have negotiated with the National Park Authority to allow us to place benches at various points.
-These will be made of rustic, locally sourced wood and each bench will be carefully designed and sited to blend in with the surroundings.
-We are working with local landowners and a chainsaw sculptor to get this project launched.
+We are working with local landowners and the National Trust to find locations.
+Benches will be rustic in style and made of locally sourced oak by a chain saw sculptor.
+Each bench is being carefully designed and sited to blend in with the surroundings and will feature a small hidden creature or plant native to the Downs.